Deckard Cain: Creation and development

 Cain is named after the son of a fan of video games developed by Blizzard Entertainment; his full legal name is Deckard Cain Elder, with his first name taken from Harrison Ford's character in the movie Blade Runner, and his middle name is his mother's maiden name.
 This was the result of a promotional contest jointly run between Blizzard and PC Gamer in the mid-1990's, which gave fans an opportunity to have their name referenced in the then-upcoming Diablo, and the winning entry was to be drawn by random pick.
 Deckard Elder's father decided to submit a postcard with his son's full legal name as he felt that it was unique.
 The Elder family later received a letter personally written by Diablo producer Bill Roper to congratulate their winning entry, as well as a bundle of gift prizes which included a copy of the game and assorted merchandise.

 On April 1, 2009, Blizzard announced a new character class for Diablo III called the Archivist, which was soon revealed as an April Fool's Day hoax.
 According to a post uploaded on Blizzard's official Diablo Facebook account the following year, the original concept of the joke was to create a character archetype based on Deckard Cain, a frail and elderly character unsuited for physical combat.
 Cain's character model for Diablo III was reskinned and repurposed for the gameplay reveal trailer and website assets.
 Another prank by Blizzard Entertainment for April Fool's Day the following year involved the false advertisement of a Deckard Cain GPS voice pack for sale as merchandise.

 Hero designer for Heroes of the Storm Nathan LaMusga said that Cain has been discussed as a potential addition to Heroes of the Storm by the developmental team for a long time, but the team struggled to design him as a fun and engaging playable character.
-LaMusga was of he view that he is "one of the hardest heroes to think of design".
+LaMusga was of the view that he is "one of the hardest heroes to think of design".
 Lead Hero Designer of Heroes of the Storm Matt Viller noted that about a year before the character's 2018 debut, his team started to take the idea of Cain as a hero seriously as he is a "very iconic character" who is closely associated with the Diablo series, though they faced some challenges in trying to make the character "fun and interesting" to play.
 They experimented with abilities that incorporate paper-based material like books and scrolls, and decided to shift the focus away from his physical traits into a backline support archetype with abilities such as repetitive usage of healing potions and shooting "Horadric Cubes" which slow the movements of enemy characters.
 The developers also reintroduced an ability called "Lorenado", which was originally demonstrated by the Archivist in video footage of the 2009 April Fool's Day prank.